-While we have operated this year with a smaller Committee, we have been lucky to be able to draw on help from non-committee members for our events.
-We are extremely grateful to all of you and take this opportunity to thank you for all your assistance.
+This year although we have had a smaller Committee, we have been lucky to be able to draw on help from non-committee members.
+We are extremely grateful to you and take this opportunity to thank you for all your assistance.
 Also, we would like to say a big thank you to our partners and families for their continued help and support.
 We are also delighted that Sarah Eccleston has joined the One World Group.

-If you would be interested in becoming part of The One World Group as a non-committee helper or indeed a committee member, please contact Cath McVey on 722 3680
+If you would be interested in becoming part of The One World Group as a committee member or indeed a non-committee helper, please contact Cath McVey on 722 3680

 Teresa Jackson, Chairperson